📖 Read Time: 8 Minutes

 👉 Age affects us all

 As much as we want to say that age doesn’t matter, it matters.
 Younger people tend to progress and learn much faster.
 They also have fewer responsibilities and more time to train compared to someone in their 30’s with work, family, and personal life that they need to balance.
-These commitments are inevitable and cannot be brushed off just to learn planche.
-Which is why younger individuals might want to pursue planche harder.

 👉 Rest & Stress

-Like any time of training or goals, proper rest and stress management play an important role for growth and development.
+Like any type of training or goals, proper rest and stress management play an important role for growth and development.
 There’s no sense in training hard and eating properly if you don’t take high-quality rest.

 Always keep in mind that we get stronger during our rest, not during the exercise.
-If you want to learn planche much faster, manage your stress levels in and outside your training and get some high-quality rest
+If you want to learn planche much faster, manage your stress levels in and outside your training and get some high-quality rest. 😴

 👉 Training Consistency